abhishekprakash256/Rust/README.md

 ## RUST

 The repository is for practicing programming in RUST language and learning it.
+The repository contains file in rust language

 ### Installation